nunomourinho/forensicVmAutopsyUserManual/docs/user/getting_started.rst

     - **Save Screenshots**: Compile and download all captured screenshots into a single ZIP file, allowing for easy storage and transfer.

-Make and Download a Memory Dump (8)
+Make and Download a :term:`Memory Dump` (8)
 ************************************

 Engage with the active memory data of the forensic virtual machine:

-- **Make Memory Dump**: Generate a snapshot of the forensicVM's current memory state, capturing active processes, and other runtime details.
+- **Make :term:`Memory Dump`**: Generate a snapshot of the forensicVM's current memory state, capturing active processes, and other runtime details.

-- **Download Memory Dump**: Retrieve the created memory dump for further analysis, facilitating deeper investigations using tools such as:
+- **Download :term:`Memory Dump`**: Retrieve the created memory dump for further analysis, facilitating deeper investigations using tools such as:

-  - The Volatility plugin within the Autopsy software.
+  - The :term:`Volatility` plugin within the Autopsy software.
-  - External utilities like Volatility 3.0.
+  - External utilities like :term:`Volatility` 3.0.
-  - Rekall: Another powerful framework for memory forensics.
+  - :term:`Rekall`: Another powerful framework for memory forensics.
   - MemProcFS: Useful for live RAM analysis and incident response.
-  - Redline: Offers a user-friendly interface for in-depth memory and file analysis.
+  - :term:`Redline`: Offers a user-friendly interface for in-depth memory and file analysis.

 Tools (9)
 ***********